LostByteSoft/Bash-Sha-256-Verification/readme.md

 * WORK select the good hash (good line) in file if many is present.
 * WORK Offer to create sha file if not provided and not existent (Check_sha256_V4.sh)
 * Other check : sha512, crc32 , ...
+* Verify all files in a specified folder with the file sha256sums.sha256

 * i'm sure there are more to do....

 Files and use
 --------------------------------------------------------------------

--Check_sha256_V1.sh, consider V4 as a best option.
+-Check_sha256_V1.sh, consider V5 as a best option.

 	The main software.
 Will ask for 2 files, one after another, and compare the hash include in the second specified file.

 	-ask for 2 file (You must fournish 2 files)

--Check_sha256_V2.sh, consider V4 as a best option.
+-Check_sha256_V2.sh

 	The main software.
 Will ask for 1 files (and check if hash file exist then autoload OR ask for a second file and compare the hash include in the second specified/automatic